-Taronga Western Plains Zoo welcomed four male Lion cubs late last year.
+Taronga Western Plains Zoo welcomed four male Lion cubs in late 2016.
 The cubs were born on 19 November, the second litter for mother Maya and father Lazarus.
 Names were chosen for three of the cubs – Karoo, Virunga and Sheru – and the Zoo sought help from the public to name the fourth cub via a naming competition.

 The winning name was Bakari meaning promising in Swahili.
 Congratulations to competition winner Christopher Cable.